Debra & Phil

-Debra and Phil’s story.
+Debra shares her and her husband Phil's story.
 Phil was diagnosed with pancreatic cancer in 2018.

 Since October 2017 Phil had complained of pain in his abdomen and had visited the doctor on numerous occasions.
 They were looking for tuberculosis and it wasn’t until we pushed for an MRI scan in late December that the diagnosis was made.

 We found out that Phil had stage 4 pancreatic cancer and liver metastases from the GP on 12th January 2018 – 2 months after his 65th Birthday.